-A music teacher is responsible for instructing students in the skills they need to become successful musicians in their own right.
-This includes the basics of teaching how to play an instrument, as well as fundamental musical concepts such as tempo, pitch, and rhythm.
+A music teacher is responsible for instructing students with the skills they will need to become successful musicians in their own right.
+This includes the basics of teaching how to play an instrument, as well as fundamental concepts such as tempo, pitch and rhythm.

 There are many differences between teaching at the elementary or middle school level and at the high school level.
-At most schools, choir or band are not required subjects in high school.
-Therefore, older students are often more serious about studying and improving than younger students, as they choose to enrol in the class.
+At most high schools, choir or band are not required subjects.
+Therefore, older students are often more serious about studying and improving than younger students, as they choose to enroll in the class.
 Younger students need more guidance during their lessons, and need more focus on the fundamentals as they are simply not as experienced as the older students.

-Additionally, a teacher must evaluate and grade students' performance, which often occurs through the use of recitals and performances, and he or she must give the students feedback about how to improve their skills.
+Additionally, a music teacher must evaluate and grade a student's performance, which often takes place by way of recitals and performances, and must give the students feedback on how to improve their skills.

-In addition to holding a college degree, the ideal instructor needs to be patient, as he or she will likely be working with children and teens.
+In addition to holding a college degree, the ideal music teacher needs to be patient, as he or she will likely be working with children and teens.
 Creativity is important, as it is in any arts-related field.
-It is important for a teacher to have a positive and encouraging attitude toward his or her students, as young people can often become discouraged if they do not pick up on a concept right away.
-A music teacher who displays a positive, can-do attitude toward his or her students will encourage the students to stick with musical performance as a life-long hobby.
+It is important to have a positive and encouraging attitude towards students, as young people can often become discouraged if they do not pick up on a concept right away.
+A music teacher who displays a positive, can-do attitude toward his or her students will encourage a student to stick with musical performance as a life-long hobby.

 A music teacher can work in public or private schools or colleges, at stores, or even out of their own homes.
 A school teacher has a work environment similar to other teachers, with regular Monday through Friday hours, having holidays and summers off, but will need to invest extra time in rehearsals, especially before large performances.

-An important difference between band or choir teachers and other teachers, especially at the elementary school level, is that the aforementioned teachers see a great variety of students every day.
+An important difference between band or choir teachers and other music teachers, especially at the elementary school level, is that the aforementioned teachers see a great variety of students every day.
 An elementary school music teacher will be exposed to many, and possibly all, of the students at the school, depending on how many teachers the school employs, but a grade-level teacher will only see his or her specific class of students most days.
-An instructor who is patient and enthusiastic will best be able to deal with the challenge of teaching many students.
+A music teacher who is patient and enthusiastic will best be able to deal with the challenge of teaching many students.

-Teachers who give private lessons out of their homes or at stores generally set their own hours and decide how many clients they are going to see, and give the lessons on a part-time basis.
+Music teachers who give private lessons out of their homes or at music stores generally set their own hours and decide how many clients they are going to see, and give the lessons on a part-time basis.
 Some private teachers are also employed at schools on a full-time basis and teach privately for extra income.
-Some are advanced students at the college level, and still others are retired teachers looking to make extra income doing something they love.
+Some are advanced students at the college level, and still others are retired music teachers looking to make extra income doing something they love.